Diversity, Equity and Inclusion

 - Learning how the Wheel of Consent can be informed and evolve through the lived experiences of marginalized and oppressed people

-- Expanding and evolving our application of the Wheel of Consent framework, from a focus on interpersonal dynamics to include social dynamics on a larger scale
+- Expanding and evolving the application of the Wheel of Consent framework, from a focus on interpersonal dynamics to include social dynamics on a larger scale

-- Enrolling ourselves in anti-racist and anti-bias learning opportunities, as well as working with a DEI coach as a team
+- Enrolling ourselves in anti-racist and anti-bias learning opportunities, individually and as an organization

 - Soliciting feedback from our community about how we can best integrate multiple perspectives, experiences, and realities in the evolution of our curriculum and offerings